anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

   requirement

 <a name="5.4"></a>
-## 5.4 VNF Test Certification platform Requirements
+## 5.4 VNF Test Conformance platform Requirements

 Test platform requirements are provided to address test case design, distribution, execution and result reporting along with required artifacts and environments in